lumeland/lume.land/plugins/modify_urls.md

 ## Description

-The `modify_urls` plugin modifies all URLs in your HTML documents using a function.
+The `modify_urls` plugin modifies all URLs in your HTML & CSS documents using a function.
 It's used internally by other plugins like [resolve_urls](resolve_urls.md), [relative_urls](relative_urls.md) and [base_path](base_path.md), but you can use it to modify URLs using a custom